alronz/b2c-database-selection/MongoDB/Examples/tpch.md

 To model this schema using MongoDB, we can either use the denormalised model,the normalised model or a combination of both.
-To show the impact of data modelling in MongoDB, I have modelled the schema using all three models:
+To show the impact of data modelling in queries expressiveness, I have modelled the schema using all three models:

  - [a fully denormalised model](denormalised_model.md).
  - [a fully normalised model](normalized_model.md).